When you’re single and don’t have children, it’s easy to set healthy boundaries.

 You may fear getting a negative response if you enforce your boundaries, however, being courageous and overcoming these fears can make all the difference in your happiness and well-being.

 People will treat you based on how they see you treat yourself.

 And, if you’re neglecting yourself and putting everybody else’s needs first, they may not honour or respect your needs, simply because you aren’t.

 Spend some time alone and ask yourself, “what do you need?”

-If you don’t honour your needs, you may be left resenting your partner or even your children.
+If you don’t honour your needs, you may be left resenting your partner, your coworkers, or even your children.

 You’re the only person who can fill your cup.

 You’re responsible for your health, your well-being, and your happiness.
-Self-care should always be a priority for both men and women.
+Self-care should always be your #1 priority.

 It’s only when you are happy with yourself that you can bring your light, your passion, and your brightness to those around you.